TokugawaTakeshi/Yamato-Daiwa-Automation/Documentation/API/ConfigurationFile/BrowserLiveReloading/BrowserLiveReloading.english.md

 </dl>

 Intended to be used mainly for the MVC applications.
-In this case, the local server will listen for the specific port, for example, 8080.
+In this case, the local server processing the HTTP requests and returning the HTML content will listen for the specific port, for example, 8080.
 If to set `localServer.customPort: 8080`, error will be emitted because port 8080 is already in use.
-If this case, `proxy: "localhost:8080"` requires instead.
+To solve it, the `proxy: "localhost:8080"` requires instead.
 As result `proxy: "localhost:3000"` will be opened, however it will refer to `"localhost:8080"`.